 Derbyshire Dales residents will get an overview of your District Council’s spending plans for 2019/20 at a series of public meetings.

-The next round of Area Community Forums will be staged next month in Matlock, Hulland Ward and Bakewell when local residents will be asked to give their views on options for the level of the District Council’s element of Council Tax bills in the coming year.
+The February 2019 round of Area Community Forums are staged in Matlock, Hulland Ward and Bakewell when local residents will be asked to give their views on options for the level of the District Council’s element of Council Tax bills in the coming year.

 A busy agenda will also feature an update on the procurement of a new waste and recycling contract, plus information about standing as a candidate at the District and Parish Council elections on 2 May this year.